PadJey/Payment/README.md

 # Beitragende / Contributing

-- Powered by Github, OpenAI and OpenSource
+- Powered by Github and OpenAI